AnonymousAcco/TaggerEva/dataset/README.md

 Adoption for taggers
 ------
-For adoption to the special training/testing demand like command line interface, we transform the MNDataSet in several versions:
+For adoption to the special training/testing demand like command line interface, we transform the IDData in several versions:
 1. Stanford Format
 > on/IN ready/JJ